Last reviewed on 7th July 2023 by Martin Alexander (Mortgage Advisor)

 Using your net profit for a mortgage will be slightly different if you’re a sole trader.
 For instance, lenders will typically assess your last three years’ worth of accounts.
 This can either be with certified accounts or your self-assessment SA302 documents.

-If your net profit has fluctuated quite considerably each year, lenders are likely to calculate an average over the last three years.
-If you’ve recently made a loss or invested heavily in your business, it can have a negative impact on your application.
-Certain lenders won’t lend if you’ve recently made a loss when compared to previous years.
+If your net profit has fluctuated considerably each year, lenders will likely calculate an average over the last three years.
+If you’ve recently made a loss or invested heavily in your business, it can harm your application.
+Some lenders won’t lend if you’ve recently made a loss compared to previous years.